-An appeal is the ordinary remedy against final and interim decisions at first instance and decisions on interim measures, if the value in dispute amounts at least to CHF 10,000.
-The value in dispute is determined on the basis of the relief sought in the statement of claim and not on the basis of the issues still in dispute when the decision subject to appeal is rendered.
+An appeal is the ordinary remedy against final and interim decisions at first instance and decisions on interim measures, if the amount in dispute amounts at least to CHF 10,000.
+The amount in dispute is determined on the basis of the most recent prayers for relief sought and not the one in the original statement of claim.